It’s almost as if some states in the US are having a contest to see which can be the most oppressive toward people who aren’t a threat to anyone.

 Broadly speaking, these measures have nothing to do with public safety, and aren’t even about creating actionable laws that can be realistically enforced.
 Their purpose is twofold:

-- At a more ideological level, this is part of the overall pushback against so-called “political correctness.”
-Conservatives are enraged that they keep losing on “culture war” issues like same-sex marriage.
+1. To make gay and (especially) trans people fearful and uncomfortable, and to allow landlords, business owners, and others to discriminate freely in the guise of "religious freedom."
+2. At a more ideological level, this is part of the overall pushback against so-called "political correctness."
+Conservatives are enraged that they keep losing on "culture war" issues like same-sex marriage.
 Laws like the one just passed in North Carolina represent little more than temper tantrums in the face of social progress.
-Unfortunately, many innocent people will end up paying the price for Republicans’ petulance.
+Unfortunately, many innocent people will end up paying the price for Republicans' petulance.